sampsyo/home/_drafts/buildingblocks.md

 ## Some Cheap Shots at Verilog

 The main point of this post is to call for systematic study of Verilog's implications for hardware correctness, not to pick on specific flaws I personally love to hate.
-But I can't resist shooting a few fish in this particular barrel.
+But I can't resist shooting a few fish in this barrel.

 The root of Verilog's problems is that it was not designed for implementing hardware.
 It was [originally developed][hopl] as a DSL for writing event-based *simulators* of digital logic.